littleroot/httpserver/README.md

 The server redirects HTTP requests, except HTTP requests to the `/.well-known/` paths, to their equivalent HTTPS URLs.
-For HTTPS requests the server terminates TLS; then based on the incoming request's Host header it forwards the request to a corresponding backend server address.
-The mapping from incoming request hosts to backend server addresses is configured in `conf.json`.
+For HTTPS requests the server terminates TLS; then based on the incoming request's Host header it forwards the request to a corresponding destination server address.
+The mapping from incoming request hosts to destination server addresses is configured in `conf.json`.

-If a request is received for a host not configured in `conf.json`, or if the backend server for a request is unreachable, the server responds with a 502.
+If a request is received for a host not configured in `conf.json`, or if the destination server for a request is unreachable, the server responds with a 502.

 The command can optionally manage TLS certificates for the specified domains